cmkerner20/azure-docs/articles/azure-functions/durable-functions-overview.md

 The `ctx` parameter ([DurableOrchestrationContext](https://azure.github.io/azure-functions-durable-extension/api/Microsoft.Azure.WebJobs.DurableOrchestrationContext.html)) provides methods for invoking other functions by name, passing parameters, and returning function output.
 Each time the code calls `await`, the Durable Functions framework *checkpoints* the progress of the current function instance.
 If the process or VM recycles midway through the execution, the function instance resumes from the previous `await` call.
 More on this restart behavior later.

+A sample walkthrough of a function chaining example can be found [here](https://docs.microsoft.com/en-us/azure/azure-functions/durable-functions-sequence).

 ## Pattern #2: Fan-out/fan-in

 *Fan-out/fan-in* refers to the pattern of executing multiple functions in parallel, and then waiting for all to finish.
 Often some aggregation work is done on results returned from the functions.